 Dancing around the maypole

 In Sweden for example you dance around the maypole with your friends, family or lover at midsummer.
 The maypole is decorated with daisies, ears of corn, ivy, fragrant jasmine and summer flowers, together with optional ribbons, bows and lanterns, and it’s the natural centrepiece of the celebration.
-Between dances you enjoy bream, smörrebröd, a tart with climbing fruit and a nice drink in the sunshine.
+Between dances you enjoy grilled bream, smörrebröd, a tart with climbing fruit, and chilled non-alcoholic cocktails in the sunshine.
 There’s plenty of time for that since it’s the longest day of the year.

 Midsummer, Insta(nt) happiness

-If you’re celebrating midsummer this year, share your photos on Instagram with the hashtag #howflowersdothat!
+If you’re celebrating midsummer this year, share your photos on Instagram with the hashtag #thejoyofplants